 At Cue Components -- we do not, we have never, nor will we ever bleach our ivory.
 We purchase the finest natural ivory available.
 The beauty of ivory is the grain and natural ivory color.
 If you demand 'white' to satisfy the demand of an uneducated customer; please look elsewhere as ivory is never naturally sno-white.

-Please Note: All pre-ban elephant ivory must be sold to U.S. customers only - no exceptions .
+Please Note: All pre-ban elephant ivory must be sold to U.S. customers only who reside in the State of Florida.
+NO INTERSTATE SALES OR PURCHASES. - no exceptions .
 It is illegal to transport to a foreign country.

 Pool Cue Ivory